 Now the scanned image is ready to be used in the mobile app.

 Students can build layouts, heroes, and art needed for the video game.

-Students using the Bloxels Builder app, can create game maps, animate heroes and game art, as well as build different elements.
+Students using the Bloxels Builder app can create game maps, animated heroes and game art, as well as build different elements.